EnoxSoftware/VuforiaWithOpenCVForUnityExample/README.md

 Samples
 -----
 **[CameraImageToMatSample.cs](CameraImageToMatSample.cs)**
-Conversion from CameraImage(without augmentation) of "Voforia" to Mat of "OpenCV for Unity".
+Conversion from CameraImage(without augmentation) of "Vuforia" to Mat of "OpenCV for Unity".

 **[PostRenderToMatSample.cs](PostRenderToMatSample.cs)**
-Conversion from PostRenderTexture(ARCamera) of "Voforia" to Mat of "OpenCV for Unity".
+Conversion from PostRenderTexture(ARCamera) of "Vuforia" to Mat of "OpenCV for Unity".
 Attach "PostRenderToMatSample.cs" to "ARCamera/Camera".